vuthanhtung2412/archeometal/docs/docs_classes/database.md

 public static void DataWriter(string command)
 ```
 ## DoubleApostropheAndRemoveSemiColumn
-Double apostrophes and remove semi-columns in a string
+Double apostrophes and remove semi-columns in a string.
+Refers to SQL injections, see [there](../technical_documentation.md#about-sql-injections).

 **Params :**
 - text : A string